-Is your website compliant?
-Do you know if your site is breaking any laws, or contravening the Terms of Service (TOS) of any companies whose products or services you are endorsing or selling?
+Is your WordPress website compliant?
+Do you know if your site is breaking any laws, rules or regulations, or contravening the Terms of Service (TOS) of any 3rd-party companies whose services or products you promote or advertise?

-Recent laws introduced in 2014 that regulate how businesses promote advertising on their websites clearly state that if you plan to promote anything on your website for material gain, you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau (BBB).
-Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you plan to promote anything on your website for profit, then you must follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory departments, such as the BBB, or Better Business Bureau.
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

-The introduction of these laws affect several business categories, including:
+The introduction of these new laws has legal consequences for various business activities, including:

-- Any type of advertising, like Google AdSense
+- Any type of advertising, like Google AdWords

 - Retarget Marketing